Timi Abibu Lagunju: War and peace process

-Timi Abibu Lagunju was one of the outstanding warrior-rulers of the 19th century who made vital contributions to the questions of war and peace.
 While some monarchs, particularly the Alaafin of Oyo, no longer went to battle fronts from the 1840s, Timi Lagunju still personally led Ede forces on military expeditions particularly on the side of Ibadan.
-In fact, it is to Lagunju's credit that right from mid-1850, there was a sort of Ede-Ibadan military confederacy with Ibadan as the stronger partner.
-A shrewd political and military strategist, Lagunju allied Ede, at the most appropriate time, with Ibadan, the most militarily strong power in 19th century Yorubaland.
+From mid-1850, there was an Ede-Ibadan military confederacy with Ibadan as the stronger partner.
+Lagunju allied Ede with Ibadan, the most militarily strong power in 19th century Yorubaland.
 It is on record that Ede under Lagunju fought on the side of Ibadan during the Ijaye War (1860-1865).

-Again, Lagunju took side with Ibadan during the Jalumi war of 1878 and fought to expel the Fulani from northern Yorubaland.
-During this war, Ede forces under Lagunju camped at Ikirun and the site, to this day, has been referred to as Oke-Timi.
-Ede's participation in the Jalumi war was, in fact, a war of self-defense apart from being a leading member of Ibadan alliance.
-For the Emir of Ilorin, specifically directed Balogun Ajia, the commander of the Ilorin forces, to conquer Ikirun, Osogbo, Ede and Iwo with their villages.
+Lagunju again sided with Ibadan during the Jalumi war of 1878 and fought to expel the Fulani from northern Yorubaland.
+During this war, Ede forces under Lagunju camped at Ikirun, and the site was subsequently referred to as Oke-Timi.
+Ede's participation in the Jalumi war was partially a defensive war as the Emir of Ilorin had directed Balogun Ajia, the commander of the Ilorin forces, to conquer Ikirun, Osogbo, Ede and Iwo with their villages.
 Traditions preserved by Olunlade record that both Timi Lagunju and Balogun Ajayi Ogboriefon distinguished themselves in this war which ended in favour of Ibadan allied army.
-Moreover, Ede under Timi Lagunju also allied with Ibadan in the Ekitiparapo War (1879-1886) and, in fact, he gave Ibadan total and unwavering support.
+Ede under Timi Lagunju also allied with Ibadan in the Ekitiparapo War (1879-1886).
 At the initial stage of the war, Lagunju dispatched the deposed Timi Olunloye to the war-front as the captain of Ede forces.
-The latter lost his life in the war."
+The latter lost his life in the war.

-Arising out of Ede's material and human support for the Ibadan alliance, Derin Ologbenla, the Ooni-elect of Ife even contemplated a military assault on the town in April 1882.
-For instance, evidence abounds that he distributed arms and ammunitions to Ikire, Gbongan and Edunabon with a view to subjugating Modakeke first "which being removed out of the way Ede would be besieged and thus the Ibadans' in the camp would be taken in front and in the rear."
+Due to Ede's material and human support for the Ibadan alliance, Derin Ologbenla, the Ooni-elect of Ife contemplated a military assault on the town in April 1882.
+He distributed arms and ammunitions to Ikire, Gbongan and Edunabon with a view to subjugating Modakeke first "which being removed out of the way Ede would be besieged and thus the Ibadans' in the camp would be taken in front and in the rear."
 However, the towns in question refused to carry out Derin's bidding and, contrarily, forwarded all the arms to Aare Latoosa.

-Like Ife, the Ilorin forces also contemplated attacking Ede after the sack of Offa in 1887 because of its total and unalloyed support for the Ibadan Alliance.
-Johnson's testimony is relevant here:
+Like Ife, the Ilorin forces also contemplated attacking Ede after the sack of Offa in 1887 because of its support for the Ibadan Alliance.
+Johnson stated: